status-im/nimbus-eth2/docs/the_nimbus_book/src/metrics-pretty-pictures.md

 # Metrics and pretty pictures

-> ⚠️  This page concerns the Medalla testnet.
+> ⚠️  This page concerns the Pyrmont testnet.
 If you have made a mainnet deposit, you do not need to connect to eth2 quite yet.
 Mainnet [Genesis](https://hackmd.io/@benjaminion/genesis) date has been set to [December 1st](https://blog.ethereum.org/2020/11/04/eth2-quick-update-no-19/).
 This page will be updated nearer the time.

 In this page we'll cover how to use  Grafana and Prometheus to help you visualise important real-time metrics concerning your validator and/or beacon node.